bengtmartensson/AGirs/examples/Opponator/README.md

 # Opponator

-This is a demo program for tranlating IR -> Serial.
+This is a demo program for translating IR -> Serial.

 As the name suggests, it operates an Oppo Bluray/DVD player.
 It receives an IR signal, and sends a command to the RS232 serial port.